pintub/dataStructure-algo/DP.md

   1. All numbers non-(-ve)
   2. You may use an element from array multiple times
 - Question Resemblance : 2Sum, 3Sum problems of Array
-- Hint : A number can be used multiple times, so Recursion tree parameter is only totalSum
+- Hint : A number can be used multiple times, so Recursion tree has only one parameter= "totalSum"
-- In Tabulation, at any index think ahead of future indices or at any index look back of existing indices
+- In Tabulation, at any index think ahead of future indices(look-ahead) or at any index look back of existing indices

 ###### :rocket: howSum(targetSum, nums[]) Return any combination whose sum generates totalSum. canSum(7, {5, 3, 4, 7}) <br/>
   1. All numbers non-(-ve)